Skip to main content

 On-course: For longer races, add signs at aid stations, scenic overlooks, and spectator-heavy sections.

-Scaling from 5Ks to marathons
+Scaling from local 5Ks to marathon weekends

 Local 5Ks: Start with one QR sign at the finish and a link in registration emails.
 Low-risk way to test participation.